Riskjuggler/SquidParser/README.md

 This didn't save me time though.
 I just wanted to know the main URLs that my kids had visited and when.

-Since I was learning Python, I decided to build what I needed as my first project to solve this.
+Since I was learning Python, I decided to build what I needed to solve this as my first project.
 (Hint: That is why you will likely not be impressed by my Object Oriented design since I haven't formally learned a new language since COBOL and Pascal.)

 ------------------------------------------------------------------------------------------------------------